OlenaDen/llandudno-art-club/TESTING.md

 The [W3C validator](https://validator.w3.org/) was used to validate the HTML on all three pages of the website.
 No errors or warnings were found on html pages.

 The [Jigsaw W3](https://jigsaw.w3.org/css-validator/) was used to validate CSS code.
-All the  errors on CSS validation were related to [Font awesome]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css).
+All the  errors on CSS validation were related to [Font awesome](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0-beta3/css/all.min.css).

 - [Home Page HTML](documentation/testing/home-page-validation.png)
 - [Gallery Page HTML](documentation/testing/gallery-page-validation.png)
 - [Contact Page HTML](documentation/testing/form-page-validation.png)
 - [CSS](documentation/testing/css-validation-home.png)

-During the first validation through [Freeformater](https://www.freeformatter.com/html-validator.html) semantc errors (no H2 within sections) were highlighted.
+During the first validation through [Freeformater](https://www.freeformatter.com/html-validator.html) semantc errors (no h2 within sections) were highlighted.
 They have since been rectified.

 ### Lighthouse results